August Dorner

-August Johannes Dorner (13 May 1846 in Schiltach, Württemberg – 17 April 1920 in Hannover) was a German Protestant theologian.
+August Johannes Dorner (13 May 1846 – 17 April 1920) was a German Protestant theologian.
 He was the son of Isaak August Dorner.

 Biography

-After studying at Göttingen, Tübingen and Berlin, he served as vicar to the German congregation in Lyon and Marseilles.
-From 1870 to 1873 he was a lecturer at the University of Göttingen, then worked as a professor of theology and as co-director of the theological seminary at Wittenberg (1874-1889).
+Dorner was born on 13 May 1846 in Schiltach, Kingdom of Württemberg.
+After studying at Göttingen, Tübingen and Berlin, he served as vicar to the German congregation in Lyon and Marseille.
+From 1870 to 1873 he was a lecturer at the University of Göttingen, then worked as a professor of theology and as co-director of the theological seminary at Wittenberg (1874–1889).
 In 1889 he was appointed professor of systematic theology at the University of Königsberg.

+He died on 17 April 1920 in Hanover.

 Published works

 Amongst his works is Augustinus : sein theologisches System und seine religionsphilosoph Anschauung ("Augustinus, his theological system and its religious-philosophical viewpoint", 1873).
 His other principal writings include: